Answered on this page:

 A quick look on eBay reveals that laser engraving machines are available at price points ranging from $300 to over $50,000, but what accounts for these massive differences in cost?

-At the high end, laser engravers are compatible with many different types of software and design files, contain durable parts that won’t easily break down, use powerful lasers that can cut through diverse materials, come with comprehensive service packages and warranties that protect you from expensive repairs in case of a malfunction, and include many convenient and useful features that make them easier to operate.
+At the high end, laser engravers are compatible with many different types of software and design files, contain durable parts that won’t easily break down, use powerful lasers that can cut through diverse materials, and perform at a precise and fast speed.
+These high end laser engraving systems also come with comprehensive service packages and warranties that protect you from expensive repairs in case of a malfunction, and include many convenient and useful features that make them easier to operate.

 At the low end, laser engravers are often imported from foreign factories where low-skill workers cobble together a working engraver from cheap plastic materials.
 Key components are often 3D printed from low-cost plastics, and a weaker laser is used to save on costs.
 The manufacturer won’t provide a warranty on the item, and you’ll be lucky if you can get a hold of them to supply replacement parts for the item in case of a breakdown or malfunction.
 Cheap laser engravers also frequently use cheaper, alternative versions of the most popular design software, meaning that you’ll need to jump through hoops to get your designs working at all.